Stringent $\sigma_8$ constraints from small-scale galaxy clustering using a hybrid MCMC+emulator framework: Simulation-based model template

 In terms of secondary bias, traditionally, galaxy concentration has been used as the sole marker of galaxy secondary bias (also known as galaxy assembly bias) due to the concentration's correlation with halo age \citep[e.g.][]{2002Wechsler, 2007Croton, 2007Gao}, with older halos having higher concentrations and vice versa.
 However, a series of recent studies found local environment of the halo to be an excellent tracer of galaxy secondary bias based on hydrodynamical simulations and semi-analytic models \citep[e.g.][]{2022Yuan, 2020Hadzhiyska, 2020Xu, 2021Xu, 2021Delgado}.
 Specifically, \citet{2020Hadzhiyska} and \citet{2020Xu} both systematically tested the effectiveness of various secondary HOD dependencies in capturing the secondary bias signature, \citet{2020Hadzhiyska} through the \textsc{IllustrisTNG} hydrodynamical simulations \citep[e.g.][]{2018Pillepich,2018Springel,2018Nelson} and \citet{2020Xu} through semi-analytical models.
 Both studies found the halo environment to be the best at reproducing the excess clustering due to secondary biases.
 More recently, \citet{2021Xu} and \citet{2021Delgado} used random forests to systematically identify the most important halo properties in an HOD framework, using hydrodynamical simulations and semi-analytic models, respectively.
 Both studies again found halo mass and halo environment to be by far the two most important galaxy occupation dependencies.
 Motivated by these studies, we opt to include the environment-based secondary bias parameters ($B_\mathrm{cent}$, $B_\mathrm{sat}$) in our fiducial HOD model.
 However, we do test the concentration-based secondary bias and other HOD extensions in section~\ref{subsec:additional_extensions}.

 \bigbreak

 Finally, having generated the galaxy catalog given a simulation volume, we utilize the fast grid-based \textsc{Corrfunc} code \citep{2020Sinha} to compute the full-shape galaxy clustering.
 For this analysis, we consider specifically the redshift-space 2PCF $\xi(r_p, \pi)$, which decomposes the 3D 2-point correlation function into the basis of perpendicular separation $r_p$ vs. the line-of-sight (LoS) separation $\pi$.
 This is different than the more commonly used multipole decomposition.
-In principle, the two decompositions contain the same information, but we argue that $(r_p, \pi)$ forms the more natural basis that separates out the small-scale FoG effect and potential data systematics such as fiber-collision correction issues.
+In principle, the two decompositions contain the same information, but we conjecture that $(r_p, \pi)$ forms the more convenient basis in separating out the small-scale FoG effect and systematic effects such as fiber-collision correction issues.
+We reserve the detailed comparison between the two bases for a separate study.